mstocco/mariostoc.co/content/racereports/2022-ironman-canada-penticton.md

 It is the rider behind me that is my motivation.
 I wonder, _"Will Kevin catch me before we get back into town?"_

 Highway 97 is coned off for the cyclists and this is fast descent back to _Penticton_.
-I pre-rode this segment a year ago and noted as the valley warmed, convective winds blowing uphill made for some tricky handling with a TT bike.
-The wind I expected, is not nearly as intense today.
+I pre-rode this segment a year ago and noted as the valley warmed, convective winds blowing uphill make for some tricky handling with a TT bike.
+The wind I was expecting is not nearly as intense today.

 Head down and pressure on the pedals, Kevin is still coming.

 _Skaha Lake Road_ and I am back on the closed road into town.
-This is my first look at the race leaders, almost half way done with the marathon.
+This is my first look at the race leaders, almost half way done with their marathon.

-Looking at these runners feels incomprehensible.
+How these runners are moving is incomprehensible.

 ![](/assets/jpg/IMG_1340-977x550.jpeg EASTSIDE ROAD)